-The AD7712 provides a number of calibration options that can be programmed via the on-chip control register.
+The AD7713 provides a number of calibration options that can be programmed via the on-chip control register.
 A calibration cycle can be initiated at any time by writing to this control register.
 The part can perform self-calibration using the on-chip calibration microcontroller and SRAM to store calibration parameters.
-Other system components can also be included in the calibration loop to remove offset and gain errors in the input channel using the system calibration mode.
-Another option is a background calibration mode where the part continuously performs self-calibration and updates the calibration coefficients.
+Other system components may also be included in the calibration loop to remove offset and gain errors in the input channel using the system calibration mode.
+Another option is a background calibration and updates the calibration coefficients.
 Once the part is in this mode, the user does not have to worry about issuing periodic calibration commands to the device or asking the device to recalibrate when there is a change in the ambient temperature or power supply voltage.

-The AD7712 gives the user access to the on-chip calibration registers, allowing the microprocessor to read the device's calibration coefficients and also to write its own calibration coefficients to the part from prestored values in E^2PROM .
-This gives the microprocessor much greater control over the AD7712's calibration procedure.
-It also means that the user can verify that the device has performed its calibration correctly by comparing the coefficients after calibration with prestored values in E^2PROM .
+The AD7713 gives the user access to the on-chip calibration registers, allowing the microprocessor to read the device's calibration coefficients and also to write its own calibration coefficients to the part from prestored values in EPROM.
+This gives the microprocessor much greater control over the AD7713's calibration procedure.
+It also means that the user can verify that the device has performed its calibration correctly by comparing the coefficients after calibration with prestored values in EPROM.

-The AD7712 can be operated in single-supply systems, provided that the analog input voltage on the AIN1 input does not go more negative than -30 mV.
-For larger bipolar signals on the AIN1 input, a V{SS} of -5 V is required by the part.
-For battery operation or low power systems, the AD7712 offers a standby mode (controlled by the $\overline{STANDBY}$ pin) that reduces idle power consumption to typically $100~\mu W$.
+For battery-operated or low power systems, the AD7713 offers a standby mode (controlled by the $\overline{\text{STANDBY}}$ pin) that reduces idle power consumption to typically 150 $\mu$ W.